6 Types of Espresso Drinks and How to Make Them

 An espresso machine is a great way to bring the cafe to your kitchen.
 But how do you brew like a barista?
-Once you’ve mastered a simple espresso, you can start creating lattes, cappuccinos, mochas and Americanos with just a couple extra steps.
+Once you’ve mastered a simple espresso, you can start creating lattes, cappuccinos, mochas and Americanos with just a few extra steps.
 With these basic espresso drinks in your repertoire, a new world of home coffee brewing is open to you.
-You can begin to experiment with more or less water to adjust strength, steamed milk or cream for richness and flavorful additions like chocolate sauce and whipped cream to make a nearly endless variety of espresso drinks.
-Plus, espresso can enhance a variety of dishes from desserts to marinades.

 Read this espresso drinks guide to learn how to make different types of espresso drinks and enjoy developing your skills.

-TYPES OF ESPRESSO DRINKS CHART
+20 TYPES OF ESPRESSO DRINKS

 Many different drinks can be made with espresso.
 The list below contains some of the most popular drinks with espresso.